cleanthis-michael/git-papers_NH2020/journal.md

 # My amazing title

 Edited by: Cleanthis
+Who is at the UNC Chapel Hill in NC

 This is my introduction to my amazing paper.
 Based on results from Smith (2009), DuPre (2012).